arbenson/mrtsqr/README.md

 * dumbo is installed and working
 * numpy is installed and working
 * hadoop is installed and working
+* feathers is installed and working for FullTSQR (optional)

 ### Example